 Every year on March 8 the world celebrates the social, economic, cultural, and political achievements of women during International Women’s Day.
 Here at the Humphrey School, the Center on Women, Gender, and Public Policy leads an annual celebration that lifts up community partners and digs deeply into an issue of contemporary concern for gender equity.

 Gender, Human Rights, and COVID-19 (2021)

-Each year, the Center coordinates an International Women’s Day celebration in early March.
-This year we are thrilled to partner with Minneapolis-based nonprofit Global Rights for Women as well as the UMN Human Rights Program, the Women's Center, the Center for Global Health and Social Responsibility, and the Interdisciplinary Center for the Study of Global Change on a webinar series focused on the global intersections of the pandemic and women’s human rights.
+In 2021 we were thrilled to partner with Minneapolis-based nonprofit Global Rights for Women as well as the UMN Human Rights Program, the Women's Center, the Center for Global Health and Social Responsibility, and the Interdisciplinary Center for the Study of Global Change on a webinar series focused on the global intersections of the COVID-19 pandemic and women’s human rights.

 The Global State of Reproductive Health: Examining the Intersection of Health Equity, Politics, and COVID

 Featuring Dr. Senait Fisseha, Director of International Programs for the Susan Buffett Foundation.
 Watch the recording of the Global State of Reproductive Health event here.

 Stopping Femicide: COVID-19 Brings Renewed Global Urgency

 Featuring Patricia Olamendi Torres, Coordinator, Convention of Belém Do Pará, and Director of the Training Institute for Justice and Human Rights; Dr. Dubravka Šimonović, UN Special Rapporteur on Violence against Women; Nicole Matthews, Executive Director of the Minnesota Indian Women’s Sexual Assault Coalition; and Cheryl Thomas, CEO, Global Rights for Women (moderator).
 Watch the recording of the Stopping Femicide event here.